 Reporting crime to CUPD is easy and you have options.
 Remember if there is an emergency and/or an in-progress incident, please call 9-1-1.
-Some crimes or information may be reported to CUPD via the on-line reporting function located as a quick link at the top the left-hand side bar (Online Crime Reporting).
+Some crimes or information may be reported to CUPD via the online reporting function locatedon the right-hand side of the home page (Report an Incident).
 Use this method when:

 Lastly, anytime you want to speak with an officer to report a non-emergency incident or crime you can call CUPD's Communication Center at 303-492-6666.
 Always call 9-1-1 if you have an emergency.